The headline rate of output prices showed positive growth of 9.3% on the year to December 2021, down from 9.4% in November 2021.

 Download this table Table 4: Imported materials and fuels purchased and sterling effective exchange rate, index values, growth rates and percentage point change to the 12-month rate.xls .csv

-Of the 10 product groups, seven provided positive contributions to the input annual rate.
-The largest upward contribution to the annual rate came from metals and non-metallic minerals, which contributed 1.16 percentage points (Figure 4) and had positive annual price growth of 5.8%.
-This is the 11th consecutive month the rate has been positive since February 2020, being driven by imports of precious metals.
+The largest upward contribution to the annual input inflation rate came from metals and non-metallic minerals, which contributed 4.23 percentage points (Figure 4) and had positive annual price growth of 20.9% in December 2021 (Table 5).
+This was mainly driven by basic iron and steel, and of ferro-alloys for domestic market.

 |Product group||Percentage change|